 Goal 3.4.4 Encourage stability and owner occupancy in Provo's housing stock by recognizing that zoning and land use have a significant and direct impact on the local school district and the district's ability to educate its students.
 Families that are unstable in terms of their location within the community make educating their children a daunting challenge for the school system.

-3.4.4.1 Because as of 2011, 60 percent of Provo's housing stock was not owner occupied, owner occupancy or long-term residency in new housing developments should be encouraged, especially in developments designed and marketed as non-student multi-family, or attached, housing.
+3.4.4.1 Nearly Because as of 2011, 60 percent of Provo's housing stock was is not owner occupied; owner occupancy or long-term residency in new housing developments should be encouraged, especially in developments designed and marketed as non-student multi-family, or attached, housing.

 3.4.4.2 Emphasize continued renewal and beautification of the city’s older sections.